Nonparametric efficient estimation of the longitudinal front-door functional: Preliminaries

-\begin{assumption} Suppose that the following conditional independencies hold for $t=0,...,T$. \begin{itemize} \item[(i)] $M_t \independent U \mid \bar{A}_t, \bar{M}_{t-1}, L_0$, \item[(ii)] $Y \independent \bar{A}_t \mid U, \bar{M}_t, L_0$, \item[(iii)] $Y(\bar{a}) \independent A_t \mid U, \bar{A}_{t-1}, \bar{M}_{t-1}, L_0$. \end{itemize} \end{assumption}
+\begin{assumption} Suppose that the following conditional independencies hold for $t=0,...,T$. \begin{itemize} \item[(i)] $M_t \independent U \mid \bar{A}_t, \bar{M}_{t-1}, W$, \item[(ii)] $Y \independent \bar{A}_t \mid U, \bar{M}_t, W$, \item[(iii)] $Y(\bar{a}) \independent A_t \mid U, \bar{A}_{t-1}, \bar{M}_{t-1}, W$. \end{itemize} \end{assumption}

 Together, Assumption \ref{ass:id} (i)-(iii) imply that a) all effects of $A_t$ on $Y$ are mediated through $\underline{M}_t$ and b) $U$ has no direct effect on $M_t$.
 We say that $\underline{M}_t$ completely blocks the front-door between $A_t$ and $Y$.
-In Figure \ref{fig:DAG} we give an example of a DAG where the assumptions above hold for three time-points.
+In Figure \ref{fig:DAGa} we give an example of a DAG where the assumptions above hold for one time-point.
+This corresponds to the standard front-door DAG.
+In Figure \ref{fig:DAGb} we give an example of a DAG where the assumptions above hold for three time-points.
+In the vaccine study example, this DAG would represent a vaccine requiring three doses, where the effect of vaccination on infection rate is completely blocked by the mediators $M_1, M_2, M_3$ which may represent various biomarkers collected during the trial.